Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

-# Write conditional authentication script
+# Write conditional authentication scripts

 By following this guide, you will be able to write your own conditional authentication script from scratch and understand its internals.